manticoresoftware/manticoresearch/manual/Creating_an_index/NLP_and_tokenization/Morphology.md

 * English, Russian, and German lemmatizers
 * English, Russian, Arabic, and Czech stemmers
 * SoundEx and MetaPhone phonetic algorithms
-* Chinese word breaking alogorithm
+* Chinese word breaking algorithm

 You can also link with **libstemmer** library for even more stemmers (see details below).
 With libstemmer, Manticore also supports morphological processing for more than [15 other languages](Creating_an_index/NLP_and_tokenization/Supported_languages.md).
 Binary packages should come prebuilt with libstemmer support, too.